 Another option is to start with chemotherapy alone.
 Not all tumors respond to radiation or the combination of radiation and chemotherapy.
 There are many different treatment regimens for patients with rectal cancer to individualize their care.
 The majority of rectal cancer patients are eligible for clinical trials.

 Transanal endoscopic microsurgical (TEM) excision is a surgery only offered at Siteman that allows for the removal of benign polyps and early cancers from the anal area.
 The approach is minimally invasive and allows better visualization and access to nearby lesions than traditional methods.
 It is also being used in appropriate patients to remove more advanced cancers in conjunction with radiation therapy.

 Treating rectal cancer is a delicate balance between getting rid of the cancer and optimizing bowel function.
 That requires doctors who collaborate as ours do.
 However, despite all the latest clinical trials, imaging and treatment modalities, a small percentage of patients will still need colostomies and will have the support of experienced enterostomal therapists to help them learn to manage them.

 Each patient’s case is presented at a multidisciplinary conference to personalize his or her treatment, including surgery, radiation oncology, chemotherapy and pathology to take into account specific tumor characteristics.
 Radiation oncology has active trials for minimizing the duration and amount of radiation a patient receives to reduce long-term side effects.
 No one should be over- or under-treated.
 Siteman is a leader in using shorter radiation durations than the national average with the same outcomes.

-Radiation’s role in the treatment of colorectal cancer to primarily to:
+Radiation’s role in the treatment of colorectal cancer is primarily to: